 Alcohol & Drug Abuse Prevention counselors provide students with a confidential source of help and information when confronted with alcohol or drug abuse or addiction issues; to promote activities and programs with student support to focus campus attention on the problem of alcohol and drug abuse and to help the student body claim ownership of alcohol and drug problems on campus and take charge of identifying solutions.

 We offer the following services:

 - ASSESSMENT: Counselors assess student problems with alcohol and other drugs, which may range from misuse to abuse to addiction.

 - INTERVENTION: By working with friends, family, faculty and staff, counselors will reach out to students in trouble and provide access to appropriate help.

 - SHORT-TERM COUNSELING: As appropriate to the situation.

 - REFERRAL/AFTER-CARE: Based on our assessment, counselors will assist students in finding specialized care.

 - CAMPUS AWARENESS: Counselors work with student organizations to coordinate projects to focus attention on the dangers of alcohol and drug abuse and the problems of dependency.

-- SUPPORT GROUPS: Our office supports self-help groups and refers students to a wide range of support groups in the community, as dictated by the needs of the individual.
+- SUPPORT GROUPS: Counselors support self-help groups and refers students to a wide range of support groups in the community, as dictated by the needs of the individual.
 An on-campus SMU Student Recovery Support Group and coordinate with off-campus AA meetings and other 12-step groups.

 - EDUCATION: Presentations are given about alcohol and other drugs, chemical dependency and substance abuse topics.
-The Center utilizes social norms marketing to correct student misconceptions about alcohol use.
+Counselors utilize social norms marketing to correct student misconceptions about alcohol use.

 - TRAINING: Students, faculty and staff are trained to deal with others they believe may have a substance abuse or dependency problem.